FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-08/02-navigation-and-dependencies.md

 Following the **[instructions for manual linking](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#manual-linking)** in the React Native docs, add the `CameraRoll` library to your project.

-You will need to library later in order to build out all of the functionality for the Photobox scene.
+You will need this library later in order to build out all of the functionality for the Photobox scene.

-**Note:** You will also need to update your `info.plist` files as per **[these instructions](https://github.com/facebook/react-native/issues/10115)** to avoid fatal app crashes when saving to the camera roll for iOS 10.
+**Note:** You will also need to update your `info.plist` file as per **[these instructions](https://github.com/facebook/react-native/issues/10115)** to avoid fatal app crashes when saving to the camera roll for iOS 10.

 ---